imollm/blog-app-backend/README.md

 - /article/last/:last : Get last X articles (order by creation date)
 - /article/get/:id : Get articles by id
 - /article/save : Post endpoint to save article

+#### Dockerized Backend

+Backend have a docker-compose and Dockerfile to allow development on docker environment